Henry Nwawuba: Career and political life

 In March 2020, he led other lawmakers from the South East (Nigeria) to demand from the Federal government of Nigeria the inclusion of the region in infrastructure projects to be funded from the $22 billion loan from international finance agencies vide a petition he presented from the South East Elites.
 In 2019, he was appointed the Deputy Chairman of House Committees on Niger Delta.

 In the 8th National Assembly He co-sponsored a Bill for the establishment of the South East Development Commission which scaled first and second reading in the Green Chamber after a rocky start.
 He also served on the technical committee on the passage of the Petroleum Industry Bill (PIB) between 2018 and 2019.
 The bill was denied Assent by President Mohammadu Buhari at the end of 2019.
 He has been re-nominated to serve on the committee to consider its passage in 9th Assembly.
 In May 2020, he sponsored a Motion on "the need for Nigeria to develop a long term social and economic development framework vision" which was unanimously adopted by the House of Representatives.
 The Federal Government of Nigeria in response inaugurated a Steering Committee co-chaired by the Minister of Finance Zainab Ahmed and Atedo Peterside in October 2020 to develop a framework for Nigeria Agenda 2050.
 Following the outbreak of the COVID-19 pandemic the House of Representatives reworked its legislative agenda to align with post COVID realities.
 Henry Nwawuba was drafted to serve on the committee that re-drafted the document and currently serves as the Chairman of the Ad hoc Committee on the Implementation of the Legislative Agenda of the 9th House.

 Nwawuba has been on several international legislative delegations for Nigeria, including the elite team sent to South Africa to protest the xenophobia suffered by Nigerians in that Country in 2017 with the then Majority Leader (now Speaker of the House Femi Gbajabiamila).

 Personal life

-Henry Nwawuba is married to Mrs. Leton Nwawuba (née Idemyor) who hails from Rivers State and is blessed with three children, Denzel Nwawuba, Nwakaego Chloe Zina Nwawuba, and Somtochukwu Henry Tedum Nwawuba.
+Henry Nwawuba is married to Mrs. Leton Nwawuba (née Idemyor) who hails from Rivers State and is blessed with two children.